跳轉至主目錄

 New markets have emerged for environmentally assured sheep products as domestic and overseas consumers continue to demand greater transparency in the way a product (meat and wool) is produced.

-Use one of the self-assessment tools listed in Tool 5.12 to document your farm’s environmental credentials.
+Use one of the self-assessment tools listed in tool 5.12 to document your farm’s environmental credentials.